 Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

-Business customs in South Africa are generally similar to those in the United States and Western Europe.
-South African business people tend to dress conservatively, particularly in the financial sector.
-However, “smart-casual” clothing has become increasingly popular with executives in the ICT, tourism, and other services related industries.
+Customs Business customs in South Africa are generally similar to those in the United States and Western Europe.
+South African businesspeople tend to dress conservatively, particularly in the financial sector.
+However, “smart-casual” clothing has become commonplace with executives in other sectors.
 Terminology used in business invitations are:

 Black Tie (dark suit and tie or tuxedo or formal evening dress)